Welcome to the PGMS Grizzly Cafe Information SiteCafeteria Manager: Shannon HardemanEmail Address: Shardeman@forsyth.k12.ga.us

 Phone number: (678) 965-5010 ext.
 381575Your PGMS Grizzly Cafe' Staff:

 Parents are responsible to ensure that children have an adequate lunch from home or sufficient funds to purchase school meals.
-To assist parents, student account balances can be monitored any time via our new online payment program (www.MyPaymentsPlus.com) regardless of whether you use the online funding option, or send cash or checks.
+To assist parents, student account balances can be monitored any time via our new online payment program (www.MyPaymentsPlus.com).
+Parents do not need to use the online payment program to be able to monitor accounts.

 Just create an account for each student, then throughout the year monitor the student meal account balance (or to fund their account).
 Add your student(s) by entering their student ID# and selecting their school.
 The account balance displays in the middle of screen.
 We highly recommend that you set a Low Balance Alert ($10 or higher is suggested) using the links on the page to receive an email reminder when funds are low.